isaacg1/isaacg1.github.io/index.md

 * [Heyuan Yao](https://www.mccormick.northwestern.edu/industrial/people/graduate-students/#heyuan-yao)
 ([Linkedin](https://www.linkedin.com/in/heyuan-yao-96695b208)).

-I am advising two excellent undergraduate/master's researchers:
+I am advising an excellent undergraduate researcher:

-* Yanis Zain
 * Bryan Yuen ([Linkedin](https://www.linkedin.com/in/bryanyuen04/))

 Past advisees include:

+* Yanis Zain (Undergrad, Summer 2025)
-* Jay Kowalik (Undergrad, ~Spring 2025)
+* Willow Kowalik (Undergrad, Spring 2025)

 If you are a first-year PhD student at Northwestern, a prospective student, or thinking of applying, feel free to reach out to me, I am looking to recruit students with a strong mathematical background.